gemrb/gemrb.github.io/_posts/2020-08-27-a-look-into-the-next-big-thing-for-gemrb-with-brad-allred.md

 ---
-title: A look into the next big thing for GemRB with Brad Allred
+title: GemRB at 20: a look into the next big thing with Brad Allred
 author: Jaka Kranjc
 ---